zac-heisey/good-neighbor-agency/projects/aya.md

 ---
 layout: layouts/project.njk
 title: Access Youth Academy
-description: TBD TBD.
-View this and other projects from Good Neighbor Agency.
+description: Crafting a fresh visual identity to support AYA in providing academic mentorship and urban squash..
+View this and other projects from Good Neighbor
+  Agency.
 header:
   mainHeading: Access Youth Academy